Cooking Matters: Whole Grains, Beans, and Lentils

 Here are some basic Dos and Don’ts

-Rotate whole grains, beans, and lentils so that the same grains are not being offered every day over and over again.
-Whole grains (or similar to grains) to consider using include: brown rice, buckwheat, amaranth, millet, and quinoa.
-We recommend avoiding wheat because so many children are reactive to it.
+Rotate whole grains, beans and lentils so that the same grains are not being offered every day over and over again.

 Feed only freshly made food.
 Food that is not eaten should be discarded.
 Make enough so that you have plenty for breakfast (60%) and lunch (40%).
 Add fresh, lightly steamed vegetables right before blending or chopping, or serve vegetables separately to insure that they are not overcooked with the grains and beans.
 Make dinner of fish, poultry, or meat with fresh, steamed vegetables and chopped or pureed salad (if your child can handle raw food).
 This makes breakfast the biggest meal, lunch moderate, and dinner light.

 Do not use a pressure cooker instead of a slow cooker.